-Nursery aged children can receive free school meals if:
+Post-16 students can receive free school meals.

-Although we would normally process application forms for all pupils attending local authority-maintained schools, this is not always the case if a school becomes an academy.
+Although we would normally process application forms for all pupils attending local authority maintained schools, this is not always the case if a school becomes an academy.

 Contact the welfare team on 01609 533405 for more information.

-With effect from April 2013 the Council is no longer allowed to retain funding to help smooth the cost of meals provision across schools.
+With effect from April 2013 the council is no longer allowed to retain funding to help smooth the cost of meals provision across schools.

 One of the impacts of this change is that we can no longer set a standard price for the cost of a school meal in North Yorkshire schools.
 It is for each school to decide how much to charge parents for a school meal and therefore the value of a free school meal may vary from school to school.
-Most schools are continuing to use a price of approximately £2.10.

-View sample menus on our school meals page.
+You can see sample menus on our school meals page.